 It’s estimated that up to one million people in America are living with Parkinson’s disease, according to the Parkinson’s Foundation.
-It’s characterized by tremors, rigidity, and slow movements, among other symptoms.
+The disease is characterized by tremors, rigidity, and slow movements, among other symptoms.

 As the disease progresses, the needs of those affected can change—making it difficult to adjust dynamically.

-New techniques and innovations are always in need and being developed—by scientists and researchers everywhere dedicated to improving and enriching the quality of life for those with Parkinson’s.
+New techniques and innovations are always in need and being developed.
+Scientists and researchers everywhere are dedicated to improving and enriching the quality of life for those with Parkinson’s.

-When specialized care techniques are applied to those living with Parkinson’s Disease, it can often provide the quality of life they need.
-At-home or family caregivers have to rely on similar techniques, but many have to create a learn-as-you-go system to incorporate them.
+Specialized care techniques applied to those living with Parkinson’s Disease can provide the quality of life they need.
+At-home caregivers have to rely on similar techniques, but many have to create a learn-as-you-go system to incorporate them.

 Parkinson’s disease was first identified in 1817 by British physician James Parkinson.

-Over the years since then, numerous treatments have been developed to alleviate the symptoms of Parkinson’s disease, although there is still no known cure.
+Over the years since then, numerous treatments have been developed to alleviate the symptoms of Parkinson’s disease.
+Unfortunately, there is still no known cure.

 The first treatments ever developed for Parkinson’s

 The first Parkinson’s treatments were developed in the early 1900s and included drugs such as atropine and scopolamine.
-These drugs were used to treat the tremors associated with Parkinson’s disease, but they had limited effectiveness and often caused significant side effects.
+These drugs were used to treat the tremors associated with Parkinson’s disease.
+They had limited effectiveness and often caused significant side effects.

 In the 1960s, levodopa was introduced as a treatment for Parkinson’s disease.
-Levodopa was found to be a precursor to the neurotransmitter dopamine, which is deficient in Parkinson’s disease.
+Levodopa is a precursor to the neurotransmitter dopamine, which is deficient in Parkinson’s disease.

 By increasing dopamine levels in the brain, levodopa can help to alleviate the symptoms of Parkinson’s disease.
-Levodopa is still widely used as a Parkinson’s treatment today, although it can cause side effects such as dyskinesia (involuntary movements).
+Levodopa is still widely used to treat Parkinson’s today.
+It can cause side effects such as dyskinesia (involuntary movements).

 Other Parkinson’s treatments

-Other Parkinson’s treatments have been developed in recent decades, including dopamine agonists, which mimic the effects of dopamine in the brain, and deep brain stimulation, which involves the implantation of electrodes in the brain to stimulate specific areas.
+Other Parkinson’s treatments developed in recent decades, including dopamine agonists, mimic the effects of dopamine in the brain, and deep brain stimulation, which involves the implantation of electrodes in the brain to stimulate specific areas.